Last week, I finally joined a gym here in Korea! Best decision ever!

 I had been telling myself that I didn’t have time to go to the gym, but basically all it took was getting up earlier, and then I found I magically had plenty of time for everything!
 (Getting to bed early is always the challenging part of that equation, but not eating after 8pm has really helped me with that.
 Staying up late becomes a lot less appealing when you know you are just going to keep getting hungrier.)

 Some brief cultural observations from my gym experience thus far:

 - They wear uniforms at the gyms here.
 I like it.
 Less laundry for me.

-– The lack of personal space extends to the gym arena.
+- The lack of personal space here extends to the gym arena.
 While I was using the lateral pull-down machine the other day, the older man who works at/possibly owns the place rushed over, yelling my name.
 He adjusted my grip, then jabbed his knee into my back and pulled back my shoulders, instructing me to pull the bar down again.
 “Like this?”
-I asked timidly, thinking to myself, Wow, in America, you would get sued for this.
+I asked timidly, thinking to myself, Wow, in America, you could get sued for this.

-A side benefit I hadn’t considered: Increased human interaction.
+Also, a side benefit I hadn’t considered: Increased human interaction.

 I also work out with complete confidence that if any of the trainers see me doing something incorrectly, they’ll come over straight away and help me out.
 It’s kind of nice.